 Jesus: Our Perfect Elder Brother

 Christ’s greatest miracle was His incarnation.
 He freely left His throne above, but His deity (His God-ness) was not subtracted and He added on human nature.
 Jesus didn’t cling to His privileges.
 He made Himself nothing, a servant, a poor man, a carpenter.
 And Christ obeyed God’s Law that we broke and suffered God’s punishment that we deserve.3 As Lord and Savior to His believers, Jesus also becomes our Elder Brother.
-Here is one my favorite Scriptures on this topic:
+The next section contain one my favorite Scriptures:

 Hebrews 2:11 and Thomas Shepard